biof309/spring_2020_thursdays/README.md

 Grading the __final project__ will be done using the following rubric:

-* Project description / Specification
+* Project description / Specification (This will change substantially)

   - Goals unclear, difficulty demonstrating functionality (1-3)
   - Goals for the project and functionality are discussed but difficult to follow (4-6)